Ventricular Septal Defect

 |Copyright © Nucleus Medical Media, Inc.|

 Larger holes put an extra workload on the heart.
-It also causes higher blood pressure in the arteries of the lungs.
+They also cause higher blood pressure in the arteries of the lungs.
 These problems can lead to heart failure and lung damage.
-If your baby has these problems, they will need to be treated.
-A larger hole can be closed with surgery.
+Activities will be limited.
+These holes will need to be treated.

 A VSD is treated with one or more of these: